 Key Features: Sprout Social is one of the few social media management tools that have customer relationship management (CRM) features.
 This means that you have a complete profile of your customers inside the app, and this can help you build stronger relationships with them.
 For example, you can have a full history of engagement with specific users.
 The complete conversation with them is available to your whole team, and everybody in your team can see notes your colleagues added (like the best time to reach them).

 There are other means to contact them like on social media or email, but I believe a quick phone call is an important part, considering that there’s a lot of money on the line with these tools and many customers prefer to communicate via phone.

-Product Evolution and Updates: Sprout Social currently releases important product updates every 3 months, sometimes monthly, and sometimes more rarely (there was no product update on their page between December 2018 and November 2019, when they used to release even weekly updates at one point).
+Product Evolution and Updates: Sprout Social currently releases important product updates every 3 months, sometimes monthly, and sometimes more rarely (there was no product update on their page between December 2018 and November 2019 and then again until June 2021, when they used to release even weekly updates at one point).

 As a brand, Sprout Social has grown a lot since its initial fundraise in 2010.
 Some noteworthy mentions are: launching Bambu, a social advocacy platform for employees, in 2015, introducing Bot Builder for automated conversations in 2017, opening headquarters in Chicago and Dublin, launching a design refresh in 2020 to modernize the look and feel and increase ease of use, announcing a unique social commerce solution in 2021, and reintroducing Employee Advocacy in 2022.

 - Focus on social media monitoring for customer support

 - Includes customer relationship management (CRM) features for a complete profile of customers and stronger relationships